 Gregory further explains that while Trump has not made specific criticisms of hydrogen, he has made clear his disdain for clean energy spending, undermining the Biden administration’s various funding packages for low-carbon technologies and frequently labelling such efforts as part of a “green scam”.

 Trump’s disapproval of renewable energy in particular is alarming, given its role in producing green hydrogen.
-His return to the White House raises the likelihood of a rollback of funding for renewable projects, which in turn could alter the economics of developing green hydrogen, which is currently expected to reach 3mtpa of capacity by 2030.
+His return to the White House raises the likelihood of a rollback of funding for renewable projects, which in turn could alter the economics of developing green hydrogen, currently expected to reach 3mtpa of capacity by 2030.

 Red states could provide a lifeline

-Despite these concerns, a complete repeal of hydrogen funding remains unlikely.
+Despite these concerns, a complete repeal of hydrogen funding remains improbable.
 As early as March 2024, the American Petroleum Institute, a major Republican party donor, signalled the difficulty of wheeling back tax credits offered to hydrogen and CCS in a Trump victory scenario due to their popularity in Republican-led states.

 Indeed, both the highest levels of project activity and most active development of hydrogen production capacity are taking place in Republican strongholds such as Texas, Louisiana and West Virginia – regions that stand to benefit significantly from continued federal incentives.
 Texas alone is home to 45 hydrogen projects, more than any state.